the-events-calendar/the-events-calendar-category-colors/readme.txt

 == Description ==

 Add background colors to event categories displayed in the month event view of The Events Calendar.
+This is inspired by [Coloring Your Category Events](http://tri.be/coloring-your-category-events).

 == Installation ==